Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 Not all elements can be equally on the forefront at the same time.
 That would just give a mush in which you cannot clearly hear any sound.
 It might be loud but it might be as musical and pleasing as straight up white noise.
 Either way, that's why prioritization and knowing how to prioritize is super important in a mix.

 Firstly, volume balancing is the number one way to prioritize.
-Make your lead a bit louder than your backing stuff, make your drums louder than the supporting stuff.
-Volume balancing will really already get you
+Make your lead a bit louder than your backing stuff, make your drums louder than the supporting stuff and so on.
+It's really easy to do and it's very effective.
+Now, again, use a reference track and some mixes you like as this depends heavily on genre as well the mix.

-While volume balancing does a lot in a mix, ultimately it won't be enough, especially the busier the mix is.
-Next to volume, high frequencies (and transients) are important for cutting through and prioritizing.
+But sadly, while volume balancing does a lot in a mix, ultimately it won't be enough, especially the busier the mix is.
+High frequencies (and transients) are the second important thing for cutting through and prioritizing.
 For example, if your kick is drowning in the mix, it may not be a volume issue, it may just be that your kick has too little highs.
 In that case you might want to swap your kick to a kick with more highs or you might want to layer (if you like the body of current kick) with a high-heavy kick or you might boost the highs through EQ or all of these techniques.

 Same goes in the opposite direction.
 You may not necessarily want a bass to cut through (as much) the mix as other elements are for that.
 A bass is mainly about providing low-end.
 Therefore, if you use a straight saw wave, you may find yourself low-passing that wave to cut back on highs.
 This way the low frequencies can stay while also giving way in the highs for elements that need and want to cut through.
 Another idea is to simply choose a patch with less natural high-end (or even just a sub bass).